johnnymast/redbox-tracker/README.md

 ## Enjoy

-Oh and if you've come down this far, you might as well [follow me](https://twitter.com/mastjohnny) on twitter.
+Oh and if you've come down this far, you might as well [follow me](https://twitter.com/mastjohnny) on Twitter.

 ## License